 So, in a city that never sleeps and offers numerous amounts of activities around every corner you turn, it can be a bit overwhelming to navigate, and exhausting to say the least, especially if you only have one day.
 Lucky for you, that’s why we’ve created the Vegas Challenge – you’re guide to one day in Las Vegas.

 Now, we don’t want to lie to you − the challenge will be difficult.
 Few will complete.
 But, if you have the energy and the motivation, we’ve laid out a road map for you – hitting all the hot spots.

 For those who haven’t been to Las Vegas, it may seem simple enough to walk from one end of the Strip to the other.
 It’s only five miles.
 But five miles in this city isn’t the same as five miles in another.
 Your best option to see everything you want to see is to start at one end and make your way to the other.
-We recommend starting at the Four Seasons and working your way toward the Stratosphere.
+We recommend starting at the Four Seasons and working your way toward The STRAT Hotel, Casino & Skypod.
 And please listen to us when we say don’t attempt to walk to every attraction.

 Breakfast at Four Seasons − the Las Vegas Welcome Sign − Big Apple Coaster at New York-New York

 To start any big day of adventure and sightseeing, you need a good breakfast.
 Veranda at Four Seasons Hotel is the place to begin.
 This restaurant features dishes such as s’mores French toast, chicken and waffles, and who can pass on homemade pastries.
 But, best of all, it’s open by 7 a.m. every day, and to complete this challenge, you’ll need an early start.
 On the weekends, which are the best time to visit, they turn their restaurant into a buffet and feature a fresh donut machine.
 How can you beat that?